Skip to main content

 La Merveille (The Marvel)

 La Merveille represents the absolute pinnacle of Norman Gothic architecture, constructed between 1211 and 1228 on the north side of the mount.
 This remarkable three-storey building showcases medieval engineering genius, with each level serving different monastic functions.
 The uppermost cloister features delicate columns arranged in a quincunx pattern, creating a serene space for monastic meditation with stunning bay views.
-The middle level houses the magnificent Knights' Hall and the Guests' Hall, whilst the lowest level contains the almonry and cellar.
+The middle level houses the magnificent Knights' Hall and the Guests' Hall, while the lowest level contains the almonry and cellar.
 The building's name reflects medieval admiration for this architectural achievement, constructed on a nearly vertical rock face.
+Pro tip: Spend at least 15 minutes in La Merveille's cloister garden appreciating the quincunx column pattern--the staggered arrangement creates ever-changing perspectives as you walk around the arcade, and the north-facing windows frame spectacular bay views that most rushed visitors miss while hurrying through.

 Wide panoramic view of the Bay of Mont-Saint-Michel at low tide showing vast tidal flats with the abbey in the distance